 Using the indirect:

-- Don’t go crazy on the brightness (60-80% is generally enough on most models).
+- Adjust the brightness: Don’t go crazy on the brightness (60-80% is generally enough on most models).
 If too bright, you will often spend more time fighting a patient’s Bell’s reflex (tendency for eyes to roll upwards when trying to shut them).

-- If the patient’s pupil is wide and dilated, use the largest spot size.
+- Choose your spot size: If the patient’s pupil is wide and dilated, use the largest spot size.
 If the pupil is mid dilated, use the medium spot size.
 If the pupil small, use the small pupil size.
 The reason for this is that when light hits the iris and reflects back, it creates glare and makes it harder to discern retinal structures.

-- It’s hard to examine a patient while they are sitting up.
+- Angling the patient: It’s hard to examine a patient while they are sitting up.
 Initially, try to lay the patient back at 45-60 degrees to make the distances easier to manage and try to stand directly opposite of where you are looking.
-E.g. if you are looking at right temporal macula, stand on the patient’s left.
+E.g. if you are looking at left temporal macula, stand on the patient’s right.

-- Have the patient turn their head towards you, whichever side you are standing on.
+- Turn their head: Have the patient turn their head slightly towards you, whichever side you are standing on.

-- When describing directions for patients to look, it is sometimes easier to tap on their face than to give a direction (down and right), and makes your exam more efficient.
+- Giving instructions: When describing directions for patients to look, it is sometimes easier to tap on their face than to give a direction (down and right), and makes your exam more efficient.

-- Start with a peripheral view (have the patient look up) as this will help acclimate a patient to the light.
+- Starting the exam: Start with a peripheral view (have the patient look up) as this will help acclimate a patient to the light.
 If you start the exam by looking at the macula, your patients will be angry.

-- To look in the far periphery, tilt your own head 45 degrees to the left or right.
+- Visualizing the periphery: To look in the far periphery, tilt your own head 45 degrees to the left or right.
 At that angle the pupil effectively becomes elliptical and you can fit the indirect’s illumination beam and one ocular into that ellipse.

-- Use the diffuser light on the indirect to help illuminate the far periphery when you’re first starting out.
+- Beginner tip: Use the diffuser light on the indirect to help illuminate the far periphery when you’re first starting out.
 It makes the alignment of the lens less critical.

 In my opinion, this is the hardest technical skill in ophthalmology clinic.
 It is also quite anxiety provoking, as you need to have a good depressed exam to rule out retinal detachments / tears.

-- Buy a scleral depressor with a round paddle; they’re relatively cheap. (http://stephensinst.com/wp-content/uploads/2013/10/S4_1236-_both.jpg) It’ll make the exam much more comfortable for the patient, which in turn make your life easier.
+- Choose the proper scleral depressor: Buy a scleral depressor with a round paddle; they’re relatively cheap. (http://stephensinst.com/wp-content/uploads/2013/10/S4_1236-_both.jpg) It’ll make the exam much more comfortable for the patient, which in turn make your life easier.

 Indirect Part 1